-Element Form of Compensation Purpose Link to Company Performance Base Salaries Cash Provide competitive, fixed compensation to attract and retain exceptional executive talent Low Annual Cash Incentives Cash Provide a direct incentive to achieve strong operating results High Long-Term Equity Incentives Stock options and restricted shares of common stock Encourage executive officers to build and maintain a long-term equity ownership position in Sonus so that their interests are aligned with those of our stockholders High Health, Retirement and Other Benefits Eligibility to participate in benefit plans generally available to our employees, including 401(k) plan, premiums paid on long-term disability and life insurance Benefit plans are part of a broad-based employee benefits program Low Executives do not generally enjoy any nonqualified deferred compensation plans or perquisites
+Element Form of Compensation pensation Purpose Base Salaries Cash Provide competitive, fixed compensation to attract and retain exceptional executive talent Low Annual Cash Incentives Cash Provide a direct incentive to achieve strong operating results High Long-Term Equity Incentives Stock options and restricted shares of common stock Encourage executive officers to build and maintain a long-term equity ownership position in Sonus so that their interests are aligned with those of our stockholders High Health, Retirement and Other Benefits Eligibility to participate in benefit plans generally available to our employees, including 401(k) plan, premiums paid on long-term disability and life insurance Benefit plans are part of a broad-based employee benefits program Low Executives do not generally enjoy any nonqualified deferred compensation plans or perquisites

-- \ In connection with our Company-wide annual incentive bonus program, our NEOs were given the choice to receive all or half of their fiscal year 2015 bonuses (the "2015 Bonus"), if any were earned, in the form of shares of our common stock (the "2015 Bonus Shares").
-Each NEO could also elect not to participate in this program and to earn his or her 2015 Bonus, if any, in the form of cash.
-Under this program, the amount of the 2015 Bonus, if any, for each executive would be determined by the Compensation Committee.
-The number of shares of common stock that would be granted to those NEOs who elected to receive their 2015 Bonus entirely in the form of shares of common stock would be calculated by dividing an amount equal to 1.5 times each NEO's 2015 Bonus earned by \$20.55, the closing price of our common stock on January 2, 2015.
+In connection with our Company-wide annual incentive bonus program, our NEOs were given the choice to receive all or half of their fiscal year 2015 bonuses (the "2015 Bonus"), if any were earned, in the form of shares of our common stock (the "2015 Bonus, if any, in the form of cash.
+Under this program the amount of the 2015 Bonus, if any, for each executive would be determined by the Compensation Committee.
+The number of shares of common stock that would be granted to those NEOs who elected to receive their 2015 Bonus entirely in the form of shares of common stock that would be granted to those NEOs who elected to receive their 2015 Bonus entirely in the form of shares of common stock that would be calculated by \$20.55, the closing price of our common stock on January 2, 2015.
 Under this program, the 2015 Bonus, if any, would be granted and/or paid on a date concurrent with the timing of the payout of bonuses under our Company-wide incentive bonus program and would be fully vested on the date of grant.
-All of our NEOs elected to receive their entire 2015 Bonus in shares of common stock.
-However, in September 2015, the Compensation Committee considered the impact on employee retention and incentive compensation caused by the drop in the price of our common stock since January 2, 2015, and indicated its intention to pay the 2015 Bonus, if any is earned, in cash. - \\ We paid certain of Mr. Greenquist's lodging expenses, totaling approximately \$8,600 for the 2015 fiscal year during which he worked out of our Westford, Massachusetts corporate office, as Mr. Greenquist's current permanent residence is in New Jersey.
+All of our NEOs elected to receive their and/or paid on a date concurrent with the timing of the payout of bonuses under our Company-wide incentive bonus program and would be fully vested on the date of grant.
+All of our NEOs elected to receive their considered the impact on employee retention and incentive compensation caused by the drop in the price of our common stock since January 2, 2015, and indicated its intention to pay the 2015 Bonus, if any is earned, in cash.